 Jonathon L. Park, MD — Family

 Dr. Park was raised in Los Angeles, California.
-He received his Bachelor of Science from the University of California, Santa Cruz and MD from Puerto Rico.
+He received his Bachelor of Arts from the University of California, Santa Cruz and MD from Puerto Rico.
 He completed Family Practice Residency at St. Vincent’s Health Care Center in Erie, Pennsylvania.
 In July 2002, Dr. Park relocated to Coos Bay to join the North Bend Medical Center.
 He is board certified in Family Practice and a member of AAFP and OAFP.
 Dr. Park’s practice philosophy is “to provide compassionate and comprehensive health care to those in need.”
-Dr. Park is a Lieutenant Colonel in the US Army National Guard and a veteran of the Iraq and Afghanistan wars.
+Dr. Park is a full bird Colonel in the US Army National Guard and a veteran of the Iraq and Afghanistan wars.
 He enjoys riding his Harley D motorcycle and is a member of the local HOGS chapter.
-He also enjoys landscaping, wind-surfing, travel, movies, and he is a member of the National Guard Association of the United States and active member of the American Veterans Motorcyle Riders Association.
+He also enjoys landscaping, wind-surfing, travel, movies, and he is a member of the National Guard Association of the United States and active member of the American Veterans Motorcycle Riders Association.

 Bhargavbhai K. Patel, MD — Internal Medicine — Coos Bay